HippoCampusRobotics/fav_docs/assignments/final_project.rst

 The path is set via the ``set_path`` service.
 Most likely services are a new concept to you.
 But they will feel very similar to messages.
+If needed, look up the tutorials in the official ROS2 docs.
 Again a callback is registered as for a subscription as well.

 The whole flow can be described as follows.
 The ``scenario_node`` publishes a list of viewpoints and the ``path_planner`` computes path segments based on these viewpoints.
-In our baseline implementation these segments are straight lines between the viewpoints discretized to fit the occupancy grid map.
+In our baseline implementation, these segments are straight lines between the viewpoints and discretized to fit the occupancy grid map.
-The ``path_planner`` than calls the ``set_path`` of the ``path_follower``.
+The ``path_planner`` then calls the ``set_path`` of the ``path_follower``.
 As soon as the current path segments target ``viewpoint`` is declared completed by the ``scenario_node``, the ``path_planner`` calls the ``set_path`` service with the next path segment.
 This repeats until all viewpoints have been visited.

-Our base line implementation does perform collision detection but does **not** perform collision avoidance.
+Our baseline implementation does perform collision detection but does **not** perform collision avoidance.
-Thus, if an obstacle is in the way if the viewpoints are connected via straight-line-paths, the ``path_planner`` will consider this scenario infeasible and will give up.
+Thus, if an obstacle is in the way when the viewpoints are connected via straight-line-paths, the ``path_planner`` will consider this scenario infeasible and will give up.

 Position Controller
 *******************
-This is a very basic implementation to get a fully functional base line implementation of the whole system.
+This is a very basic implementation to get a fully functional baseline implementation of the whole system.
-We are confident that you have already implented much better performing controllers during this course.
+We are confident that you have already implemented much better performing controllers during this class.
-Do not hold back, improve it!
+Do not hold back, improve ours!

 We would like to encourage you to keep time timeout implementation in place.
 After a certain timeout period during which no setpoints have been received, the controller emits zero setpoints.
-Inside the simulation it won't matter much.
+Inside the simulation this won't matter much.
-But for the lab sessions, this might proof useful.
+But for the lab sessions, it might proof useful.

 Yaw Controller
 **************